 EarliPoint Technology for Early Autism Diagnosis

-One way to improve diagnosis and early detection of conditions like autism is by using biomarkers.
+One promising approach to improving the diagnosis and early detection of conditions such as autism is the use of biomarkers.

 What is a Biomarker?

-A biomarker, or biological marker, is a term used to indicate a process of the body that can predict an outcome or disease.
-Biomarkers are objective and quantifiable characteristics.
-For example, blood sugar levels are a biomarker for diabetes and cholesterol levels are a biomarker that indicate a risk for heart disease.
-Biomarkers are helpful because they can help improve early detection and accurate diagnosis for patients.
+A biomarker, or biological marker, is a measurable indicator of a biological process that can help predict a disease or health outcome.
+Biomarkers are objective and quantifiable characteristics of the body.
+For example, blood glucose levels are used as a biomarker for diabetes, while cholesterol levels can indicate an increased risk for heart disease.
+Biomarkers are valuable because they can support earlier detection and more accurate diagnosis of medical conditions.

-Overall, when researchers added up all of the time that the child without autism and the child with autism spent looking at different things, they found that the child without autism spent most of their time looking at things that would give them information about what the two boys in the video were doing and feeling.
-The autistic child would spend most of their time looking at things in the background environment – things that did not have to do with the boys in the video.
+When researchers added up all of the time that the child without autism and the child with autism spent looking at different things in the video clip, they found that the child without autism spent most of their time looking at things that would give them information about what the two boys in the video were doing and feeling.
+The autistic child spent most of their time looking at things in the background environment – things that did not have to do with the boys in the video.

 Autism Diagnosis